alextibor/wazuh-fortigate-rules-decoders/README.md

    systemctl restart wazuh-manager
    ```

-I am working to improve and expand the functionalities of the decoders and rules based on Fortigate logs.
+I am working hard on that to improve and expand the functionalities.
+Leave a star and follow this repo.